WELCOME TO WYEC

 The Universities Chaplaincy in Leeds Trust, working across both the University of Leeds and Leeds Metropolitan University is the largest ecumenical collaboration in the region, formally involving 8 denominations.

-LATEST NEWS FROM WEST YORKSHIRE CHURCHES
+AROUND WEST YORKSHIRE CHURCHES

 Common Ground for Christians and Muslims